University Policies

 1.0 Policy Purpose

 Brown University encourages free expression and protects academic freedom, which are central principles to the mission of higher education.
 Brown community members express their views and opinions in multiple mediums.
-This Policy sets forth the criteria and responsibilities for the temporary display of Posters and Banners on campus and other Brown property by student organizations, departments, and centers.
+This policy sets forth the criteria and responsibilities for the temporary display of posters, fliers, chalking, banners and any other form of display on campus and other Brown property by student organizations, departments, and centers.

 2.0 To Whom the Policy Applies

-This Policy applies to Posters and Banners displayed on campus and on Brown-owned or Brown-leased property by recognized student organizations as well as all academic and administrative units, including all centers, institutes, and programs of Brown University (collectively, “student organizations and academic and administrative units”).
-Individual students, faculty, and staff are prohibited from displaying Posters and Banners.
-Non-University individuals, organizations, and groups are prohibited from displaying Posters and Banners on Brown property unless sponsored by a Brown student organization or center or academic or administrative unit and approved by University Event and Conference Services.
+This policy applies to any form of Posting on campus and on Brown-owned or Brown-leased property by recognized student organizations, as well as all academic and administrative units, including all centers, institutes, and programs of Brown University (collectively, “student organizations and academic and administrative units”).
+Individual students, faculty, and staff are prohibited from Posting on campus.
+Non-University individuals, organizations, and groups are prohibited from Posting on campus unless sponsored by a Brown student organization or academic or administrative unit and approved by Event Strategy and Management, per the Policy on Use of Campus Space by External Third-Parties.

-This Policy also does not apply to Posters and Banners displayed on the interior of Residence Halls.
-Such Posters and Banners must comply with Residential Life policies and rules.
+This policy also does not apply to Postings displayed on the interior or exterior of residence halls.
+Such Postings must comply with Residential Life Policies and Rules.

 3.0 Policy Statement

-Posters and Banners are displayed on campus for multiple reasons ranging from promoting an on-campus event to expressing an opinion.
-Brown expects that all students, faculty, and staff will conduct their discourse in alignment with Brown Community Standards (See Section 3.3.1) and the Brown University Code of Conduct.
+Postings are displayed on campus for multiple reasons ranging from promoting an on-campus event to expressing an opinion.
+Brown expects that all students, faculty, and staff will conduct their discourse in alignment with Brown Community Standards (See Section 3.3.1 below) and the Brown University Code of Conduct.
 Furthermore, Brown establishes time, place, and manner parameters to ensure that student organizations and academic and administrative units may promote their events, exhibits, and activities and express their views.
-The display of Posters and Banners must not detract from the aesthetics and character of the Brown campus.
+The display of Postings must not detract from the aesthetics and character of the Brown campus.

 3.1 Time

-If advertising an event, exhibit, or activity, the Poster or Banner must be removed by the student organization or center or academic or administrative unit within 24 hours after the conclusion of the event, exhibit, or activity.
+If advertising an event, exhibit, or activity, the Posting must be removed by the student organization or center or academic or administrative unit within 24 hours after the conclusion of the event, exhibit, or activity.

-Posters and Banners for student government elections must comply with all rules established by the Student Activities Office, may remain for the length of the election, and must be removed by the individual or group displaying the Poster or Banner within 24 hours after the election results are announced.
+Postings for student government elections must comply with all rules established by the Student Government Association as approved by the Student Activities Office, may remain for the duration of the election, and must be removed by the individual or group displaying the Posting within 24 hours after the election results are announced.

 3.2 Placement